ernsheong/joncloudgeek.com/content/blog/talk-deploying-from-jenkins-to-gke-google-cloud/index.md

   - "Talks"
 toc: false
 ---

+*This talk was presented on Feb 17, 2021 via DevOps Malaysia.
+Some methods in the talk may have become obsolete or replaced with better best practices*.

 ## Introduction

 In this talk, I talk about the nitty-gritty of using Jenkins to deploy to GKE in Google Cloud.
 I cover how to use GKE as the dynamic job runner for your Jenkins jobs.
 I also explore using Workload Identity to associate a Kubernetes service account with a Google Cloud service account.